86Box/docs/usage/statusbar.rst

 The leftmost hexadecimal value is the most recent POST code reported, while the rightmost value is the second most recent code, like on a real dual-display POST card.
 A value of ``--`` indicates that no POST code has been reported yet.

 .. note:: The additional information area can only be used by one component at a time.
-The MT-32 display has the highest priority, followed by the monitor sleep mode message, then the ISABugger and POST card with the same priority (taking over whenever they're written to).
+The MT-32 display has the highest priority, followed by both the ISABugger and POST card with the same priority (taking over whenever they're written to).

 Refresh rate indicator
 ----------------------

 The emulated monitor's current refresh rate, as defined by the :doc:`display hardware <../settings/display>`.

+A *Monitor in sleep mode* message is displayed if the emulated monitor has been put into DPMS sleep mode by the operating system.
+Pressing a key or moving the mouse is often enough to wake the monitor up.

 |num_lock_off| |caps_lock_off| |scroll_lock_off| Keyboard indicators
 --------------------------------------------------------------------